Animal Behaviour (MSc) 2027 entry

 Why St Andrews?

-Students receive training in statistical analysis and data handling, experimental design and conducting animal behaviour research in the laboratory and in the field, including a residential field trip.
+Students receive training in statistical analysis and data handling, experimental design and conducting animal behaviour research in the laboratory and in the field.

 Specialist optional modules in topical areas of research also further develop your professional communication skills.